TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-windows.md

 You can deploy Windows Server VM images on Azure Stack by adding a Windows-based image into the Azure Stack Hub Marketplace.
 The easiest way to add a Windows image to Azure Stack is through Marketplace Management.
 These images have been prepared and tested for compatibility with Azure Stack.

 ## **Recommended Steps**

 1. Choose a [Windows image](https://docs.microsoft.com/azure/azure-stack/azure-stack-marketplace-azure-items#microsoft-virtual-machine-images-and-solution-templates) and [download it to the Azure Stack Hub Marketplace](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item)
-1. Or you can create a [custom image and upload it](https://docs.microsoft.com/azure-stack/operator/azure-stack-add-vm-image) to the marketplace
+1. For ARM deployments, you can create a [custom image and upload it](https://docs.microsoft.com/azure-stack/operator/azure-stack-add-vm-image) to the marketplace
-1. If you create a custom image, you can create a [VM marketplace item](https://docs.microsoft.com/azure-stack/operator/azure-stack-create-and-publish-marketplace-item) to make it visible to your users
+1. If you upload a custom image, you need to create a [VM marketplace item](https://docs.microsoft.com/azure-stack/operator/azure-stack-create-and-publish-marketplace-item) to make it visible to all tenant users

 ## **Recommended Documents**